anader123/basepaint-raffle/README.md

 ## BasePaint Raffle 🎟️

 Buy tickets and win a brush for the day!
+[Deployed Website](https://anader123.github.io/basepaint-raffle/)

 BasePaint Raffle is built on top of [BasePaint](https://basepaint.xyz/), a shared onchain pixel canvas.
 BasePaint has ERC-721 brushes that allow painters to contribute a certain amount of pixels a day.